carias-rh/lx-toolbox/README.md

 ```

 ## Extended functionality
 The `playbook/snow.yml` will auto-assign any tickets in your queue that are not yet assigned to anybody.
 To achieve this, I created in my favourites a customized query for `RHT Learner Experience - T2` group.
-This will correspond to a unique url that can by substituted in the `playbooks/templates/snow-auto-assign.yml` template.
+This will correspond to a unique url that needs to be substituted in the `playbooks/templates/snow-auto-assign.yml` selenium template.

 ![image](https://user-images.githubusercontent.com/80515069/212669278-29f9a09e-9fe0-427e-9ed3-3f25d92bde45.png)